 After the meeting

-The student disability officer will also send the draft statement of reasonable adjustments (SoRA) to the student disability lead to moderate.
+The student disability lead has access to moderate the staff side of this portal.
 This step is to make sure that all students are getting equal access to resources and that the adjustments are fair and in line with our Trust policy, and that they are reasonable.

 Changing your reasonable adjustments